-During his address on 1/8/19, President Trump iterated that building his proposed wall on the southern border would help stop the flow of heroin, cocaine, methamphetamine, and fentanyl into the United States.
+During his address on 1/8/19, President Trump iterated that building his proposed wall on the southern border would help lessen the effects of the opioid epidemic by stopping the flow of heroin, cocaine, methamphetamine, and fentanyl into the United States.
 But how truthful is that claim?

 While other measures that the president has included with his proposal, such as better scanning software and more border agents, could potentially reduce the flow of illicit narcotics into the U.S., the physical wall itself is not likely to create an impact.